Kunsthistorisches Museum: Nazi-looted art

 In 2010, an Austrian government panel recommended that the Kunsthistorisches Museum should restitute two altar panels by the 16th-century Dutch artist, Maerten van Heemskerck to the heirs of Richard Neumann, a Jewish art collector in Vienna plundered by the Nazis.

 In 2015, a dispute over a painting by Pieter Bruegel the Elder, The Fight Between Carnival and Lent (1559), erupted between Poland and Austria.
 Poland presented evidence that the painting had been seized by Charlotte von Wächter, the wife of Krakow's Nazi governor Otto von Wächter, during the German occupation of Poland.
 The Kunsthistorisches Museum, insisted that it had owned the painting since the 17th century, and that the artwork seized by von Wächter in 1939 "was a different painting".

 Recent events

 One of the museum's most important objects, the Cellini Salt Cellar sculpture by Benvenuto Cellini, was stolen on 11 May 2003 and recovered on 21 January 2006, in a box buried in a forest near the town of Zwettl.
 It was featured in an episode of Museum Secrets on the History Channel.
 It had been the greatest art theft in Austrian history.

 The museum is the subject of Johannes Holzhausen's documentary film The Great Museum (2014), filmed over two years in the run up to the re-opening of the newly renovated and expanded Kunstkammer rooms in 2013.

+In 2016, to mark the 125 years of the museum, the Austrian artists duo Arotin & Serghei created the giant digital composition, Infinite Screen–The Tower of Babel, projected on the 1200 sq m main façade.
+The famous painting by Pieter Brueghel the Elder inside the museum was transformed into a radar like rotating structure of light cells in continuous mutation, with emerging details of myths of the origins of humanity and from the KHM collection.

 From October 2018 through January 2019 the museum hosted the world's largest-ever exhibition of works by Pieter Bruegel the Elder called Bruegel – Once in a Lifetime.